-In most temperate climate fruit crops, flowers have to be cross-pollinated.
+In most temperate climates, fruit crops and flowers have to be cross-pollinated.
 Pollen from a completely different variety has to transfer to the stigma of a given flower.
 If pollen from the same variety or the same plant lands on the stigma, the flower will not set fruit.
 This is a way of ensuring genetic variability.
 However, some fruit varieties can set fruit with pollen from the same tree or with pollen from the same variety.
 These are called self-fertile or self-fruitful varieties.
 In small home gardens, it is most convenient to only plant one kind of each fruit tree and still gets a good harvest.

 Self-Fertile Fruit Trees

-If you'd like to enjoy the luxury of fresh fruit from your very own fruit trees but don't want the bother of worrying about pollination partners, then why not consider the many merits of self-fertile fruit trees?
+For those who'd like to enjoy the luxury of fresh fruit from their very own fruit trees but don't want the bother of worrying about pollination partners, then why not consider the many merits of self-fertile fruit trees?

-When you are planting fruit trees in your garden, it is very important to know if the tree type is self-fertile or not.
-This will affect your tree choices and determine how many you need.
-The main consideration is to choose varieties that have the chilling requirements necessary to do well in your climate.
+When planting fruit trees in a garden, it is very important to know if the tree type is self-fertile or not.
+This will affect tree choices and determine how many trees are needed.
+The main consideration is to choose varieties that have the chilling requirements necessary to do well in a given climate.

-Many varieties of fruit trees require a pollination partner, where a different variety of the same fruit species is used to cross-pollinate a tree to produce fruit, with both partners having to bloom at the same time and sometimes even requiring a little helping hand with pollination.
+Many varieties of fruit trees require a pollination partner, where a different variety of the same fruit species is used to cross-pollinate a tree to produce fruit.
+Both partners have to bloom at the same time and, sometimes, even requiring a little helping hand with pollination.

 Fruit Trees That Are Self-Fertile

 For example, many apple tree varieties are not self-fertile.
-If you have a Honeycrisp apple, you will need another apple or crabapple in the area for proper fruiting.
+For those who grow Honeycrisp apples, another apple or crabapple in the area is needed for proper fruiting.
 This means that there needs to be space for additional trees.
-You can also scout out the trees in your neighborhood.
-Since ornamental crabapples are popular flowering trees, you probably don't need to worry too much.
+Try scouting out the trees in the neighborhood.
+Since ornamental crabapples are popular flowering trees, there probably won't be a need to worry too much.